It’s exciting to have your family meet and spend time with your new baby. Traveling to get there can be a bit of a headache though.

 Another hack is to pack a baby pool.
 Simply inflate that sucker, fill it with toys and let the fun times begin.
 It only works with new crawlers who are happy staying put – if you have a determined adventurer, stick with the thunderdome.

 - Packing list: write your list over the course of a day so you don’t forget the mundane stuff.
 (This is how I forget socks.)

 - Just in case stuff: medicine, diaper rash cream, nail clippers, insurance cards, etc. are stuff that you may not use day-to-day but may be a pain in the butt to track down while away.

 - Weather: Keep the weather conditions of your destination in mind.
 Will you need something warm for the baby or perhaps the hats and sunscreen you’ve tucked away for the season?

-- Ship Ahead: Think about shipping extra diapers, wipes, formula or new gear to where you are going rather than hauling with you in the car or on the plane.
+- Ship Ahead: Think about shipping extra diapers, wipes, formula, or new gear to where you are going rather than hauling them with you in the car or on the plane.

 - Renting: consider renting baby items and have them sent directly to your destination.
 Google “rent baby gear <city>” to see if there is a service nearby.
 We have an excellent post on it here.